periph/website/site/content/_index.md

 # Overview

-[periph.io/x/periph](https://periph.io/x/periph) is a standalone library with no external dependency to interface with low-level board facilities exposed by the OS or leveraged against OS' will.
+[periph.io/x/periph](https://periph.io/x/periph) is a standalone library with no external dependency to interface with hardware.
 It can be viewed as a lower level layer than [Gobot](https://gobot.io), and yes we're discussing to collaborate in the future!

 # Features